boonyong6/django-rest-framework-tutorial/README.md

 ### Pulling it all together

 - No longer explicitly tying our requests or responses to given content type. `Request` and `Response` objects will handle the content type for us.

+## Tutorial 3: Class-based Views

+### Using mixins

+- Advantage of using class-based views.
+- For CRUD operations.
+- `GenericAPIView` provide the core functionality and mixins to provide actions.